jiricekcz/fef-specification/binary_types/Variable Length Enum.md

 function Parse_Variable_Length_Enum(byte_stream) {
     set value to 0
     read byte from byte_stream {
-        bitshift value left by 7
+        bit-shift value left by 7
         set part to (byte AND 0x7F)
         add part to value
         if byte AND 0x80 is 0 {